-We therefore introduce a new instruction called PROtect, whose function is to ensure that during some short period after the execution of PRO:
+We therefore introduce one more instruction called PROtect, whose function is to ensure that during some short period after the execution of PRO:

 a.
-The process which executes the PRO cannot lose its processor or be preempted by the timer.
+The process which executes the PRO cannot lose its processor.

 b.
 No other PRO can be executed.
 If another processor attempts to do a PRO, it is forced to wait until the current one is complete.
 Simple hardware synchronization techniques can ensure this.